The author is a student of ancient and modern European history.

 An Exemplar of Dictatorship

 Early dictators of the Roman Republic were not bound by many laws.
-They were free to do whatever was necessary to protect the Roman state, and often this included overseeing rapid change in Roman policy or dangerous military situations.
+They were free to do whatever was necessary to protect the Roman state, and often this included overseeing a rapid change in Roman policy or dangerous military situations.
 Their existence in the early Republic was bound not by a legal challenge, but by social and religious expectations.
-Simply put they had a different mental state of what they could or should do.
+Simply put, they had different opinions on what they could or should do.
 When the dictatorship was revived after the Social Wars this all changed.

 The historical Cincinnatus lived through a period of turmoil in Rome.
 He held office during tenuous times of war and peace. and his example, even when inflated, helps us to understand the troubles that the Roman Republic went through during the early period of expansion in Latium.